Original edition published 2016

-Augustus (AVGVSTVS)
+The Augustus (AVGVSTVS) Connection

 In those days a decree went out from Emperor Augustus that all the world should be registered.
 (Luke 2:1, NRSV).

-Temple of Augustus and Rome in then Galatia Province - has Res Gestae inscribed.
-Used as church 5th Century; mosque 10th Century (Ankara)
+Temple of Augustus and Rome in then Galatia Province - has his Res Gestae inscribed.
+Used as church 5th Century; mosque 10th Century (Ankara) |

 I noticed that many of our translators use the title “Emperor” to represent the Greek word we know best as “Kaiser” or “Tsar”, which Greek word is a transliteration of the Latin, “Caesar”.
 Augustus himself deliberately took Caesar as his name, honouring the will of his late uncle and adoptive father, Julius Caesar, but did not use Caesar as equivalent to “Rex” (perish the thought in their Roman "Republic"!).
 This ruthless, clever and powerful man wanted to be called Caesar; later he was addressed as “Caesar Augustus”.
 (Thereafter the title Caesar was used consistently for the man at the head of the Roman "Republic" and the word could acquire the meaning of "Emperor".)

-Augustus was in power from 43 BC (first Consul period) to 14 AD.
+Augustus held power from 43 BC (first Consul period) to 14 AD.
 Of course the Romans did not (could not) mark dates as BC/AD!
 They counted the years from the accepted date of the foundation of Rome (753 BC).
 In that counting system Augustus was born in the year 690 A.U.C.

 Here is a little more cautious translation of Luke’s careful words: